Exact values and improved bounds on the clique number of cyclotomic graphs: Introduction

 They observed that Theorem~\ref{DSW} can be used to recover the Hanson-Petridis bound.
-We refer to \cite{MWY22} for an improvement on Theorem~\ref{DSW} for the Cartesian product $\{1,2,\ldots, n\}^2$ based on various tools from analytic number theory.
-While it is tempting to use an analogue of Theorem~\ref{DSW} to prove Theorem~\ref{thm:main}, it is important to notice that Theorem~\ref{DSW} fails to extend to general finite fields due to the subfield obstruction.
-The author \cite{Yip2} were able to prove some analogues of Theorem~\ref{DSW} in general finite fields under extra assumptions, which eventually led to Theorem~\ref{thm:weak} with the help of tools from the equidistribution theory.
-However, such analogues are not strong enough to deduce Theorem~\ref{thm:main}.
-Overcoming the subfield obstruction, we establish the following lower bound when the point set is a large Cartesian product.
+We refer to \cite{MWY22, S21} for improvements on Theorem~\ref{DSW} for the Cartesian product $\{1,2,\ldots, n\}^2$ as well as their applications to problems concerning Diophantine equations.
+Unfortunately, Theorem~\ref{DSW} fails to extend to general finite fields due to the subfield obstruction.
+The author \cite[Theorem 1.6]{Yip2} extended Theorem~\ref{DSW} to general finite fields under extra assumptions.
+However, such extensions are not strong enough for the applications.
+Overcoming the subfield obstruction, we establish the following lower bound with a ``corrected error term" when the point set is a large Cartesian product.